Updated June 2026

 American Express Debit Product

 Amex discontinued its Bluebird and Serve prepaid programs in June 2026: 2 June 2026 was the last day to spend, and accounts were closed on 3 June 2026.
 Bluebird was issued by American Express and offered in partnership with Walmart, with InComm as program manager.
-Former cardholders with remaining balances or dispute questions can call 1-877-486-5990; transaction history remains viewable until 8 September 2026.
+Former cardholders with remaining balances or dispute questions can call 1-877-486-5990; any balance left after closure was returned by check mailed to the address on file (balances of $9.99 or less as an American Express eGift Card).
 While the program operated, Reg E applied under the CFPB's Prepaid Account Rule (12 CFR 1005.18, effective April 2019), which extended Reg E error-resolution and fraud-liability protections to prepaid accounts.

 Fraud-Detection Features